We are Back! Baby Herman and I are here!

 Now it is time to address the comments and questions I received.
 I was wondering how to do this.
 Just writing about them would be the obvious answer, but finance is a dull topic.
 I thought there might be a better way to convey my message and I found the answer.
 I will not address the comments or respond the questions.
 Baby Herman will.
 They are to be addressed in an interview with Baby Herman!
 Let’s put my alter ego to work!

 I was a kid in the 80`s and when I saw Who Framed Roger Rabbit, one character caught my attention: Baby Herman.
 You may not remember him, but take a look at this video: https://youtu.be/A8eblBCZXII.
 As I said in the About section of this blog, this 50 year old baby epitomizes the autodidact.
 A grown-up in some fields and a child in other ones.
 The video takes less than two minutes.
-It is fun and a good example of videos of a time when the politically correct spirit was not ruling the world.

 Now that you know who Baby Herman is, let’s go to his interview.